 Terra Nova High School is a public high school in Pacifica.
-The principal of Terra Nova High School is Thomas Minshew, whose e-mail is firstname.lastname@example.org.
-1,367 children attend Terra Nova High School and identify as Filipino; White, non-Hispanic; and Black, non-Hispanic.
-0.5% of the Terra Nova High School students are "limited in English proficiency."
-24% of the 1,367 students here get reduced lunch prices.
+The principal of Terra Nova High School is Dorene Basuino and can be contacted at firstname.lastname@example.org.
+1,230 children attend Terra Nova High School and identify primarily as Filipino; Asian; and White, non-Hispanic.
+4% of the Terra Nova High School students have "limited English proficiency."
+17% of the 1,230 students here get reduced lunch prices.
 The ratio of students to teachers at Terra Nova High School is 23:1.
 Alma Heights Christian Academy is one of the nearest high schools.

 - Ceramics sculpture

 - Drawing painting